 .1 Terms Generally - Whenever the context may require, any pronoun or official title shall include the corresponding masculine, feminine and neuter forms.
 The words “include”, “includes” and “including” shall be deemed to be followed by the phrase “without limitation”.
 The singular shall include the plural and the plural shall include the singular as the context may require.
 Where the context permits, the term “or” shall be interpreted as though it were “and/or”.
 Captions have been used for convenience only and shall not be used in interpreting the Bylaws.

-.2 Capitalized Titles - Capitalized titles, such as Secretary or Treasurer, when appearing alone shall refer to XXSI positions and not to USA Swimming or another organization.
+.2 Capitalized Titles - Capitalized titles, such as Secretary or Treasurer, when appearing alone shall refer to WISI positions and not to USA Swimming or another organization.

 .3 Notice Deemed Given; Last Known Address -